 - Supports the soil foodweb by providing nutrients for the organisms

 - Lowers pH somewhat.

 Benefits of mulch

 Mulch does not get worked into the soil.
 It sits on top of your irrigation system and helps:

-- Control weeds- March, April, May
+- Control weeds- March, April, May, Any month

 - Prevent erosion

 - Preserve soil moisture

 - Tomato Staking